ksallberg/aliter/README.md

 The following [roBrowser](https://www.robrowser.com) config can be used to connect to aliter, if aliter is configured to use packet version 20111116.

+(Needs an older version of the ragnarok client files)

 `ALITER_CONFIG=aliter_robrowser.config make start`

 Put this in the `applications` dir of roBrowser: